 According to experts at the National Institute on Aging, the four most important areas to staying healthy and independent are endurance, strength, balance and flexibility.
 Fortunately, research suggests that these areas can be restored by a relatively small amount of daily exercise.
-Very small changes in activity levels can have a BIG impact so be mindful not to overdo it in any of these areas.
-Challenge yourself to hit all four.
+Very small changes in activity levels can have BIG impact so be mindful not to overdo it in any of these areas but challenge yourself to hit all four.

 Endurance exercises increase your breathing and heart rate, making everyday activities like climbing stairs, grocery shopping, and playing with little ones easier and more fun.

 Start out at a lower level of effort and work your way up gradually, especially if you have not been very active for a longtime.
 Set a goal to divide your exercise into sessions of no less than 10 minutes at a time.
 You can do a few 10 minutes sessions in a day, and eventually a minimum of 30 minutes a day, because it takes at least 30 minutes to give you cardiovascular and respiratory systems optimal benefits.